gogama/smithy-gotocol/README.md

     }
 }

-type Orchestrator struct { // Maybe a better name is Server?
+type Orchestrator[Context context.Context] struct { // Maybe a better name is Server?
 	// TODO: (1) Design a mapping and invoking system that allows the orchestrator
 	//           to instantiate the structure type AND, more importantly (because
 	//           it is liable to be more difficult) call the handler function in